Capitalisk/ldex-ui/README.md

 This setup allows Electron to hot-reload from a web server, making development much more convenient; And, we can still produce a bundled app that works offline.

+Alternatively, you can view the running application at http://localhost:3000/